jublo/shapecode-php/README.md

 not to send more than the allowed number of requests to ```followers/list``` per rate-limit timeframe, or else you will hit your rate-limit.

-…use xAuth with Shapeways?
+…use xAuth with Shapecode?
 -------------------------

-Shapeways supports xAuth just like every other authentication used at Twitter.
+Shapecode supports xAuth just like every other authentication used at Twitter.
 Remember that your application needs to be whitelisted to be able to use xAuth.

 Here’s an example: